dojo/docs/dojo/store/JsonRest.rst

 .. contents::
     :depth: 3

 **dojo/store/JsonRest** is a lightweight object store implementation of an HTTP-based (RFC 2616) client with RESTful data interaction capabilities.
-This store implements the new `Dojo Object Store API <dojo/store>`_.
+This store implements the new :ref:`Dojo Object Store API <dojo/store>`.

 ============